Horizon Health Network, Saint John

 Drug information (3 weeks)

-Medication Management (3 weeks) including 1 week in central venous admixtures (CIVA)
+Medication Management (2 weeks) plus 1 week in central IV admixtures (CIVA)

 Practice Management (2 weeks)

 Longitudinal Rotation (3 weeks + one day every 3 weeks)